Today's History Trivia for June 1

 1849 Freelan O. Stanley d.
 1940 American automaker.
 He and his twin brother formed the Stanley Steamer Co.
 (1897-1924), which produced steam-powered automobiles.

 1849 Francis E. Stanley d.
 1918 American automaker.
 He and his twin brother formed the Stanley Steamer Co.
 (1897-1924), which produced steam-powered automobiles.
-He also invented a dry photographic plate used by the Eastman Kodak Co.
+He also invented a dry photographic plate, which he sold along with his photography business to the Eastman Kodak Co.

 1843 Henry Faulds d.
 1930 Scottish scientist, "Father of Fingerprinting."
 He was the first to suggest using fingerprints for criminal investigations (1880).